O.A.T.S (Oakfield Animal Therapy Scheme)

 Specific learners are also invited to take part in a series of workshops with our therapy dogs, Ellie and her apprentice Matilda.
 These sessions are used to build relationships and trust and teach learners about ways of communication and relaxation.

-Matilda our apprentice therapy dog is a Border terrier X Jack Russell Terrier and has already fitted into her school work well.
+Matilda is our therapy dog.
+Matilda is a Border terrier X Jack Russell Terrier and has fitted into school work well.

-Cheese, Pickle, Prim and Dobby are our collection of guinea pigs with the funkiest hair in town.
+Cheese, Pickle and Prim are our collection of guinea pigs with the funkiest hair in town.

 Humbug and Liquorice are rabbits who are brother and sister.